sitandr/conchord/chords/draw-chord.typ

   }
 }

-// 2.
-The width of the chord diagram will be roughly this * scape-length
+/// 2.
+The width of the chord diagram will be roughly this \* scape-length
+/// -> float
-#let get-chordgram-width-scale(n-strings) = {
+#let get-chordgram-width-scale(
+  /// Number of strins in chord -> int n-strings) = {
   ((n-strings + 1)*10 + 5)
 }